Changissnz/nu_merchant_principal/README.md

-what are called arguments do not require there to be a rubric for civility or peacekeeping, disappointly for many that rely on verbal and written forms in their existential interests, but universalism of implementations of civility and peacekeeping encountered variants of differing styles with magnetic properties in binding and repulsing, with the resultant from
+what are called arguments do not require there to be a rubric for civility or peacekeeping, disappointly for many that rely on verbal and written forms in their existential interests, but universalism in implementations of civility and peacekeeping encountered variants of differing styles with magnetic properties in binding and repulsing, with the resultant from